Earlier today, however, I came across this startling statistic from the Humane Society of the United States:

 - Sharing the love and care of a family pet forges an additional common bond among siblings.

 - Pets offer security and stability.
 Nearly 70% of children confide in their pets, confident their secrets will not be betrayed.

 - Cuddling a pet reduces stress, loneliness, and anxiety.

 - And pets provide a natural gateway into the animal kingdom- love for one’s pet as a child often translates into an adult belief that the relationship between humans and animals is one of mutual support.

 I’m not quite committed yet to the responsibility of a new dog.
 I’m not crazy about having to go through training a dog again, or being on poop patrol.
 Maybe to begin, we can be a foster family for a dog or aid homeless pets in some other way.
-I’ve been thinking about getting a home security system for extra protection.
-And some dogs can be as good, if not better, than anything that is not ADT for looking after the house when we’re away.
 But more and more I find myself thinking- kids and dogs, they belong together, right?

 What do you think?
 Talk me into it or talk me out of it!